Get all the latest data for Lyon

 How do I confirm there are no liens in Lyon right now?

-The standard way to confirm there are no liens or encumbrances on a property in Lyon is through your notary, who will request a formal statement from the land registry (etat hypothecaire) showing all registered charges against the property.
+The standard way to confirm there are no liens or encumbrances on a Lyon property is for the notary to request land-registry information before completion.

 How do I check zoning and permitted use in Lyon right now?